Book an Appointment at Kelowna - Glenmore - Child, Youth & Family Clinic

 Nicola is a Registered Clinical Counsellor (RCC) who brings compassion, experience, and genuine c...
 Read More

-Drawing from her background in Kinesiology and community outreach, Clara integrates trauma-informed, evidence-based techniques grounded in Internal Family Systems (IFS), Emotion-Focused Therapy (EFT), and Narrative Therapy frameworks.
-Her approach supports clients in developing coping skills, building resilience, and fostering self-compassion.
-Clara’s practice focuses on individuals experiencing anxiety and depression, life transitions, and pre- and post-partum mood disorders, with an emphasis on creating a safe and collaborative space for emotional exploration and meaningful change.
+Drawing from her background in Kinesiology and community outreach, Clara integrates trauma-informed, evidence-based techniques grounded in Internal Family Systems (IFS), Emotion-Focused Therapy (EFT), Attachment Theory, Narrative Therapy, and Cognitive Behavioural Therapy (CBT).
+Her work supports clients in developing coping skills, building resilience, and fostering self-compassion, while also deepening emotional awareness and connection within relationships.

 Outside of her counselling work, Clara enjoys fostering community and connection through her book club, group fitness classes, and sharing meals with loved ones.